palewire/django-calaccess-technical-documentation/docs/apps/calaccess_processed/managementcommands.rst

       $ python manage.py updatecalaccessrawdata

-    And scraped supplementary data from the CAL-ACCESS website:
+    And scrape supplementary data from the CAL-ACCESS website:

     .. code-block:: none